 However, a cell is not the same as a laptop or tablet.
 More and more I find that school assignments must be submitted electronically.
 This in turn requires your teen to have a device that they can type a report on or complete research.
-They may have to do group assignments and unfortunately in the current COVID-19 environment that involves some kind of online meet up.
-So not only do they need a pretty good laptop or tablet which may be a one off payment or a monthly finance package, they also need a good broadband or data package.
+They may have to do group assignments and unfortunately in the current COVID-19 environment that involves some kind of online meet-up.
+So not only do they need a pretty good laptop or tablet which may be a one-off payment or a monthly finance package, but they also need a good broadband or data package.
 This is an additional cost per month that is unavoidable if they have schoolwork to complete.

 Yes, you may have a family Wi-Fi package in the home but I find no matter how good it is, if everyone is on at the same time, then it starts to throw some people off.